European Canadians: Mid- to late century

 Another early use of the term mosaic to refer to Canadian society was by John Murray Gibbon, in his 1938 book Canadian Mosaic.
 Gibbon clearly disapproved of the American melting-pot concept.
 He saw the melting pot as a process by which immigrants and their descendants were encouraged to cut off ties with their countries and cultures of origin so as to assimilate into the American way of life.

 In the aftermath of the Holocaust, displaced Jews emigrated to Canada from Europe, rejuvenating Canada's Yiddish-language European culture.

 After the Second World War, Serbian political émigrés who were opposed to the newly established Yugoslav communist government sought refuge in Canada.
 Many of these were POWs and laborers from Austria and Germany who refused to return to their homeland.
 They settled in cities such as Toronto, Sudbury and Hamilton.
-Later, between 1957 and 1971, some 23,000 Yugoslavs arrived in Canada, of whom 10-15% were Serbs.
+Later, between 1957 and 1971, some 23,000 Yugoslavs arrived in Canada, of whom 10–15% were Serbs.
 They established organizations, newspapers and cultural events.

 A community of Portuguese immigrants, primarily from the Azores Islands, came to settle in Canada beginning in significant numbers in 1953.

+After India gained its independence from the British Empire, many Anglo-Indians emigrated to other Commonwealth countries.
+Canada became a destination for Anglo-Indian immigrants in the 1960s and 1970s, some of them re-emigrating to Canada from the United Kingdom because of their experiences with British racism, and they have established a Canadian Anglo-Indian community primarily centred in Toronto.

 Demography

 Population

-Beginning with the first Canadian census in 1871, the European Canadian population as a percentage of the total Canadian population had a peak of 98.5 percent.
-Since then, their proportion of the total Canadian population has been decreasing gradually since the mid-20th century to the most recent census in 2021.
+The first Canadian census in 1871, the European Canadian descended population reached a peak of 98.5 percent of the Canadian population.
+Since then, their proportion of Canada's population has been decreasing particularly since the mid-20th century to the most recent 2021 census.
 The actual decrease in the percentage of the population who are of European origins is hard to quantify, because individuals who fill out the census can self-identify under more than one category, based on their personal family history.
 Statistics Canada advises that the total number of people listed by ethnic origin is actually larger than the total population estimate.
 It is therefore not possible to express the number of individuals of European origin as a percentage of the total population.